fridavbg/fridavbg/README.md

 ## Im currently working on

+* A card game in PHP/Symfony
-* A SQL database with procedures, triggers and user defined for a eshop.
+* A warehouse app with React Native and Expo
-* A Python spellchecker with a trie data structure
 * My personal web portfolio in React

 ## Im currently learning
-* SQL procedures, triggers and functions
-* Object oriented Python
 * React Native
 * MVC - PHP / Symfony